NatasjaWezel/project_handbag/README.md

 ### Installation
+pip install requirements.txt

 ### Preparation
 Search query in conquest, export fragments xyz coordinates.

+### What it does
+It takes as input orthogonal data from fragments.
+You can specify the central and contact groups.

 ### Running
 Align the fragments by running `python load_from_coords.py <inputfile.xyz> <outputfile.csv>`.